Save Money When Moving House

 While home surveys are the responsibility of the buyer in the rest of the UK, it is up to the seller to produce a home report in Scotland.
 Read our detailed guide on The Home Report for more information.

-Producing a home report will cost between £500 and £700 plus VAT depending on your surveyor’s fees.
+Producing a home report will cost an average of between £350 and £400 for a commonly priced house of between £100,000 and £200,000 according to the Royal Institution of Chartered Surveyors (RICS).
 Your home report will reveal any issues with the property on a 1-3 category basis:

 You will only need to worry about capital gains tax if you are selling a property that is not your main home (e.g. a rental property or holiday home).